copsTvFan/cops-episode-guide/guide.md

 **Kansas City 19**

-- (KS -- 5:32 PM Street Patrol) Central Patrol Division -- Officer Mike Bowman says he comes from a large law enforcement family.
+- (Kansas City, KS -- 5:32 PM Street Patrol) Central Patrol Division -- Officer Mike Bowman says he comes from a large law enforcement family.
 His dad and his dad's five brothers and two cousins were all Kansas City officers -- 4 on the KS side and 3 on the MO side.
 He knew as a toddler what he was going to be when he saw his dad coming home in uniform.
 He was fortunate enough to have been hired, like his job and his family supports him.
 He instructs a man driving without license plate to pull over which leads to a chase, crash and foot pursuit.
-- Officers Hockemeier and White take a disturbance call of a man who tried to beat another man's ass with a chain, gets beat, gets caught after he banged on the front door of a home and demanded to see his ex-girlfriend.
+- (Kansas City, MO -- 11:44 PM Disturbance Call) East Patrol Division.
+Officers Mark Hockemeier and Tony White take a disturbance call of a man who tried to beat another man's ass with a chain, gets beat, gets caught after he banged on the front door of a home and demanded to see his ex-girlfriend.
+- (Kansas City, KS -- 5:43 PM Suspicious Activity) Central Patrol Division.
-- Officer Akins investigates a suspicious activity when he notices a van parked in a remote area of town and finds an old man having sex with a whore in his van.
+  Officer Dick Atkins investigates a suspicious activity when he notices a van parked in a remote area of town and finds an old man having unprotected sex with a whore (Gina, who is also married) in his van.
 He was supposed to be doing the banking for his business and is forced to call his wife to come and pick up the money.
 She hangs up on him.
+Featuring Officer Dustin Dungan.

 ## CP-1018